skypjack/entt/docs/md/entity.md

 a group is iterated outside of it.
 In this case, adding components that are part of the group itself may invalidate the iterators.
 There are no further limitations to the destruction of components and entities.<br/>
-Fortunately, this isn't always true.
+Fortunately, this is not always true.
 In fact, it almost never is and only happens under certain conditions.
 In particular:

 * Iterating a type of component that is part of a group with a single type view